elasalle/EpiJointSpatiotempEstim/README.md

 This repository contains the code associated to the article  [(Lasalle and Pascal, 2026)](#reference)

 Parts of this repository are borrowed or adapted from the [Covid-R-estim Github repository](https://github.com/juliana-du/Covid-R-estim/).
-Precisions are available in the headings for the concerned files.
+Precisions are available in the headings of the concerned files.

 # Installation